huggingface/blog/sb3.md

 We’re currently uploading saved models of agents playing Space Invaders, Breakout, LunarLander and more.
 On top of this, you can find [all stable-baselines-3 models from the community here](https://huggingface.co/models?other=stable-baselines3)

-When you found the model you need, you just have to copy the repo_id:
+When you found the model you need, you just have to copy the repository id:

 ![Image showing how to copy a repository id](assets/47_sb3/repo_id.jpg)